cheylea/course-registration/README.md

 There is a provided folder that can test the connection to the server and ensure you can receive data as well as test the individual stored procedures.

 ### Testing Queries
-In the `test` file there is a sql file containing suggested test queries using the provided database.
+In the `test\database` file there is a sql file containing suggested test queries using the provided database.
 These can be run in the DBMS directly or used within the `app.js` file to test that the connection to the database server is working.

 ### Running app.js
 The SQL Query can be set within this file: